Years ago I gave a graduation talk to MLS grads on Yiddish words, since one seemed to fit their class to a T: chutzpah.

 I love Guy Kawasaki's 'How to be a mensch'

-My choices for those most likely NEVER to be called a mensch:
+My choice for a guy most likely NEVER to be called a mensch:

 - Stephen Harper, Canada's Conservative Prime Minister (note he's hardly ever had a real job outside politics)